 The other gene, the recessive (new window), is thought to produce the tail that curls and is independent of the dominant aerial gene.
 As mentioned, it is not extremely rare and can be seen, for example, Beth says, in feral cat colonies around Hayward in California, USA, (see map below) the home area of the purebred American Ringtail cat.

-OK, lets see a curly tail cat!
+And some more.
 The pictures below are thumbnails.
 Click on them to see larger versions.
 There are published under creative commons licenses: (a)Attribution-Non-Commercial-No Derivative Works 2.0 Generic and (b) Attribution 2.0 Generic.
+Update: These are not great examples!
+Sometimes tails curl when they are normally straight.
+I have left them here anyway.